paulgear/ntpmon/README.txt

 NTPmon is a program which is designed to report on essential health metrics for NTP.
 It provides a Nagios check which can be used with many alerting systems, including support for Nagios performance data.
-NTPmon can also run as a daemon for sending metrics to collectd or telegraf.
+NTPmon can also run as a daemon for sending metrics to collectd, prometheus, or telegraf.

 Prerequisites